The Definitive Guide to Probate Attorneys in Fort Worth Texas

 Most uncontested probates in Fort Worth wrap up within 6-12 months.
 This timeline represents the “best case scenario” when beneficiaries agree, assets are straightforward, and no surprises pop up.
 On the other hand, contested probates can stretch anywhere from 1-3 years, depending on how complex the disputes become.
 If you’re using simplified procedures like small estate affidavits, you might complete the process in just 2-4 months.

-“One of the first things I tell clients is that probate isn’t usually a sprint—it’s more of a marathon,” says Keith Morris.
+“One of the first things I tell clients is that probate isn’t usually a sprint—it’s more of a marathon,” says Stacy Kelly.
 “Understanding the timeline helps families set realistic expectations during an already challenging time.”

 Several factors commonly extend probate timelines beyond the average: